Strong coupling asymptotics for a singular Schroedinger operator with an interaction supported by an open arc: Introduction

+on $(0,L)$ with the periodic boundary conditions; here $s$ in the length parameter and $\kappa(s)$ is the signed curvature along $\gamma$. \end{prop} A similar result is available for the case when $\gamma$ is an infinite smooth curve without endpoints which is asymptotically straight in a suitable sense \cite{E08}.
+We remark that the smoothness requirement is essential.
+For example, if $\gamma$ consists of two halflines meeting at a nonzero angle, a simple scaling argument in combination with the existence result of \cite{EI01} implies that the lowest eigenvalue is $E_1(\beta) = -c\beta^2$ with some $c>1/4$.
+We also refer to the paper \cite{lp} for the discussion of similar effects for Robin Laplacians in regions with non-smooth boundaries.

-One asks naturally how such an asymptotics could look like if the curve has endpoints and one has to impose boundary conditions to make the corresponding one-dimensional Schr\"odinger operator self-adjoint.
-Note that the Hamiltonian in question can be viewed as a special type mixed problem, cf. e.g. \cite{agr,grubb}.
+One asks naturally how such an asymptotics could look like if the curve $\gamma$ has endpoints.
+The technique employed in \cite{EY} (which is briefly presented in the next section) only gives a bracketing:

-A conjecture was made in Sec.~7.12 of \cite{E08} that under proper regularity assumptions it is the Dirichlet condition which gives the asymptotics.
-The aim of the present paper is to prove this conjecture in the case when $\gamma$ is a $C^4$ smooth arc in $\RR^2$ with regular endpoints.
+where $\mu_j^N$ and $\mu_j^D$ are respectively the $j$th Neumann and Dirichlet eigenvalues of the above differential expression $D$ on $(0,L)$; note that this estimate was sufficient in \cite{EY} to obtain an asymptotics of the eigenvalue counting function.
+An attempt was made in~\cite{KV} to study the difference $E_2(\beta)-E_1(\beta)$, but the estimate obtained for the strong coupling regime was quite weak.
+A conjecture was made in Sec.~7.12 of \cite{E08} that under proper regularity assumptions the analog of Proposition~\ref{prop0} holds if one replaces $\mu_j$ by $\mu_j^D$.
+The aim of the present paper is to prove this conjecture in the case when $\gamma$ is a $C^4$ smooth compact arc in $\RR^2$ with regular endpoints.
 A precise formulation of this result is stated in the next section and the rest of the paper is devoted to the proof.

-As in the case of a curve without endpoints we employ a bracketing argument imposing Dirichlet and Neumann condition at the boundary of a tubular neighbourhood of $\gamma$.
-In the present case, however, we need a neighbourhood extending beyond the endpoints and we loose the asymptotic separation of variables employed in \cite{EY}.
+As in the case of a curve without endpoints we employ a bracketing argument imposing Dirichlet and Neumann condition at the boundary of a tubular neighborhood of $\gamma$.
+In the present case, however, we need a neighbourhood extending beyond the endpoints and we loose the separation of variables employed in \cite{EY}.
 Instead we have to establish the decay of eigenfunctions away of $\gamma$ which is technically the main part of the proof.